 Disease mechanisms of key microbial pathogens, including bacteria, parasite and fungi.
 Treatment and control of microbial diseases.
 Role of the human microbiome and commensals in health and disease.

-Bacterial, protozoan or fungal infections are major causes of illnesses and deaths in New Zealand and throughout the world.
+Bacterial, parasitic or fungal infections are major causes of illnesses and deaths in New Zealand and throughout the world.
 Combating infectious disease requires a detailed knowledge of virulence mechanisms of pathogens, the impact of commensal microbes on these pathogens and strategies to prevent or treat disease.
 This paper will be of interest to students seeking careers in medical laboratory science, health science, public health or biomedical research.

 |Paper title||Health Microbiology|